 In fact, St. Thomas is the best place to land when flying from the United States into the Virgin Islands.
 With the largest number of US options, and an equally impressive number of flights going to and from other Caribbean cities, the USVI and the BVI.is the hub of air travel for all of both

-The following chart indicates which airlines fly from the states and the airports from which they are flying.
-The online booking services don't necessarily know about the best options so it's useful to see at a glance which airlines provide direct service to this location.
+The following table tells you which airlines offer scheduled flights from the United States and the airports from which they are flying.
+Not all of the flight combinations you will find listed on the web make sense so it can be helpful to see at a glance which airlines actually fly direct to this location.

 |Fort Lauderdale, FL, USA||FLL||Spirit Airlines|

 If you are traveling to St. Thomas from a city in the U.S. that does not have a direct flight to the island, or from Canada, Europe, South America, or the Middle East, you can fly to one of the major U.S. Cities that does offer a direct flight, or you also have the option of connecting at theon the island of .
 Prices and flight times will likely be the factor that helps you decide which option is most convenient for you.

 The airport also services numerous regional flights from around the Caribbean, and often acts as the connection point for the British Virgin Island of Tortola.

 In addition to Cyril E King Airport, there is another St. Thomas based air option for visitors.
 Charlotte Amalie that fly directly to St. Croix via .
 This is one of the few ways to reach St. Croix, and is also one of the fastest.
 There are thirteen round trips offered Monday through Friday, with the earliest plane leaving St. Croix at 6:40 am and the last plane leaving St. Thomas at 6:00 pm.
 This is a fun option where the trip is as much an adventure as the destination.operates seaplanes out of